alshedivat/meta-blocks/benchmarks/README.md

 * Add `fetch_data.sh` and `run.sh` script for fetching the data and running experiments.

 **Note:** We are actively looking to expand the benchmarking suite.
-If you have an cool meta-dataset, please consider submitting a PR!
+If you have implemented a new meta-dataset, please consider submitting a pull request!

 ## Benchmarking your own algorithms

 To add your own method to one of the existing benchmarks (assuming your method follows meta-blocks API), simply add YAML config files to `benchmark/<benchmark>/conf/method/**/<your-method>.yaml`.
 Each subdirectory within `benchmark/<benchmark>/conf/method/` corresponds to a variation of the benchmark (e.g., 5-/20-way and 1-/5-shot) and requires a separate configuration file for your method (since optimal parameters for your method might be different for different benchmark variations).

-Once configurations for your method are added, you should be able to run the benchmark using one of the provided run scripts.
+Once configurations are added, you should be able to run the benchmark using one of the provided run scripts.